Full list of General Election 2019 candidates standing in the Portsmouth area

 Brexit Party leader Nigel Farage has announced that his party will not stand in seats won by the Conservatives in 2017, while the Liberal Democrats and Green Party have also made a Remain alliance pact in some seats, including Portsmouth South.

-Here is the list of candidates for each of our local constituencies:
+Here is the list of candidates for each of our local constituencies, listed by surname in alphabetical order:

 READ MORE: Here is why you won’t need your ID to vote in the general election